l294265421/ASOTE/README.md

 # The code and data for the paper "A More Fine-Grained Aspect-Sentiment-Opinion Triplet Extraction Task" [paper](https://arxiv.org/pdf/2103.15255.pdf)

+# ASOTE
+Aspect-Sentiment-Opinion Triplet Extraction (ASOTE) extracts aspect term, sentiment and opinion term triplets from sentences.
+In the triplet extracted by ASOTE the sentiment is the sentiment of the aspect term and opinion term pair.
+For example, given the sentence, "The atmosphere is attractive , but a little uncomfortable.", ASOTE extracts two triplets, ("atmosphere", positive, "attractive") and ("atmosphere", negative, "uncomfortable").

 # Differences between ASOTE and ASTE
+Aspect Sentiment Triplet Extraction (ASTE) ([Knowing What, How and Why: A Near Complete Solution for Aspect-based Sentiment Analysis](https://arxiv.org/abs/1911.01616)) also extracts triplets from sentences.
+Each triplet extracted by ASTE contains an aspect, <font color="red">the sentiment that the sentence expresses toward the aspect term</font>, and one opinion term associated with the aspect.

 ![](figures/asote_vs_aste.png)
 In the third sentence, the negative sentiment toward the aspect term “food” isexpressed without an annotatable opinion.